 Dislikes: Standing on the left side of escalators

-Ileana is a SRA1 in the lab, bringing public health laboratory experience from her previous role at San Diego County Public Health.
+Ileana is the Lab Manager, bringing public health laboratory experience from her previous role at San Diego County Public Health.
 She earned her Bachelor's Degree in Chemistry and Biology from Universidad Libre De Colombia and has specialized in bacterial pathogen analysis, focusing on disease surveillance.
 Her primary duties are to maintain an organized and productive lab environment, but she still finds time to explore interesting questions about microbiomes.

 Mark is a PhD student in the lab.
 He earned his B.S. in Bioinformatics from UC San Diego.
 Mark did his postbac at the Broad Institute of Harvard and MIT in the laboratory of Gad Getz researching how cancer tumors acquire resistance to therapy.
 In the Urtecho Lab, his research focuses on mapping the distinct niches that bacteria occupy within the gut and the role gut microbiome plays in inflammatory bowel disease.